 Game-Like Soccer Patterns

-While you can’t predict the twists and turns that every soccer game brings, the team can and should run through patterns of play at a game like pace to simulate live playing conditions.
+While you can’t predict the twists and turns that every soccer game brings, the team can and should run through patterns of play at a slow pace to start and then eventually at a game like pace to simulate live playing conditions.

 Essentially, it’s like setting up a dress rehearsal—except that instead of wearing the team uniforms, you wear the mentality and the effort you hope to create during the actual game as you walk through a series of passing movements.